WOA-Project/Lumia950XLPkg/README.md

 ## What can you do?

-I am too busy to write an average-user tutorialspoint.
+I am too busy to write an average-user tutorial.
 So, if you are interested in, you are welcome to contribute to an easy instruction for all Lumia 950 (XL) users.

 Or you can buy me a coffee: [PayPal](https://www.paypal.com/paypalme/imbushuo).